Using scenario planning, this tool allows for collectively drafting possible future developments of a societal challenge.

-5) In plenary: the two groups mutually present their results and answer questions of clarification
+5) In the plenary: the two groups mutually present their results and answer questions of clarification.

 6) Continuation in the two groups:

-It is clarified how the scenarios are going to be used by the different researchers or subprojects.The developed scenarios can later be assessed by various methods and likewise strengths and weaknesses of different futures be explored, all guiding the elaboration of adequate strategic actions.
+It is recommended to clarify how the scenarios are going to be used by the different researchers or subprojects.The developed scenarios can later be assessed by various methods and likewise strengths and weaknesses of different futures can be explored, all guiding the elaboration of adequate strategic actions.

 |Who participates in what role?||